 Farm operations are scattered throughout the corridor.
-More details on agricultural land impacts can be found in Section 4.4 and Section 4.7 A-3 of this LS SEIS and the Executive Summary of the Agricultural Impact Statement (AIS) provided as Appendix K of the 2010 FEIS.
+More details on agricultural land impacts can be found in Section 4.4 and Section 4.7 A-3 and the Executive Summary of the Agricultural Impact Statement (AIS) provided as Appendix K of the 2010 FEIS.